thurm64/GoogleFormsToDiscord/README.md

 - Press "Deploy", and select "Library" and submit.
 - Now, go to Code.gs.
 Press run once to configure the webhook.
 You will be asked for authorization, make sure to confirm everything.
 - If all worked correctly, your form should be hooked up to the webhook.
+#### Changing configuration
+To change the configuration, simply edit the values and save.
+The changes will be applied automagically.